 Check out our in-depth guide on cumulative flow charts here.

-How ClickUp helps draw up a Cumulative Flow Chart
+How ClickUp helps Project Managers Create a Cumulative Flow Chart

 ClickUp’s Cumulative Flow Diagrams help you easily monitor your project progress.